17—20 OCTOBER 2024

 + after-screening reception (17:00-18:00)

 Screening Rights Film Festival is bringing the latest socially engaged and formally innovative cinema from the Global South to audiences in the West Midlands.
-The centrepiece of its 10th-anniversary edition, subtitled Double Bill, consists of two Palestinian-Ukrainian solidarity screenings designed to complement one another.
+The centrepiece of its 10th-anniversary edition, subtitled DOUBLE BILL, consists of two Palestinian-Ukrainian solidarity screenings designed to complement one another.
 The first of these, featuring Lamees Almakkawy’s Dancing Palestine and Marta Hryniuk’s and Nick Thomas’s Weightless, is dedicated to resisting the perpetual, ages-long genocides through cultural preservation.

 DANCING PALESTINE